neurogym/neurogym/README.dev.md

 Please ensure both linting (`ruff check .`) and formatting (`ruff format .`) rules are adhered to before requesting a review.

-### Spelling Check
+### Spell Check

-Please check for typos by running `typos` or auto-fix typos by running `typos -w` from the command line.
+Please check for common typos by running `typos` or auto-fix typos by running `typos -w` from the command line.
 Any false positives you encounter can be added to the ignore list in [pyproject.toml](pyproject.toml) under `tool.typos`.
+Note that this tool has a very low false positive rate and therefore misses many spelling errors.
+Don't assume everything is correct, just because this check passes.

 ### Docstrings